 A new financial instrument for SMEs

 Access to finance is more challenging for Small and Medium Enterprises (SMEs) in the cultural and creative sectors than for more conventional SMEs.
-Some of the reasons are the intangible nature of their assets that often do not meet collateral requirements, the niche nature of the market, and the lack of familiarity to the sector's specificities by the financiers and vice-versa.
+Some of the reasons are the intangible nature of their assets, the niche nature of some markets, and the lack of familiarity of the sector’s specificities by the financiers.